The Impact of Antioxidants and Oxidative Stress on Sperm Quality

 L-Carnitine and Cardiovascular Risk

-Recent research from the Cleveland Clinic has linked L-carnitine intake to increased cardiovascular risk factors, alongside fat and cholesterol.
+Research from the Cleveland Clinic has linked L-carnitine intake to increased cardiovascular risk factors, alongside fat and cholesterol.
 L-carnitine is found in high levels in red meat.
 When consumed by people who regularly eat red meat, L-carnitine can be broken down by intestinal bacteria into TMAO, a by-product that can lead to increased atherosclerotic vessel damage.
 Interestingly, vegetarians may not have the necessary bacteria in their intestines to break down L-carnitine into TMAO.
 More research is certainly needed on this topic.
 My current take on the subject is this: L-carnitine may modestly increase cardiovascular risk if taken over long periods of time.
 I therefore only recommend that men take L-carnitine while they are trying to achieve a pregnancy.
 Once their partner is pregnant, I recommend that they stop all fertility-related supplements.
 Men who have a strong personal or family history of cardiovascular disease should discuss L-carnitine use with their cardiologist or primary care physician before starting this supplement.

 Zinc